Inclusive Community Fellowships

 In an effort to engage faculty, staff and students in ways that encourage meaningful relationship-building across the different constituencies, the college is delighted to announce a call for proposals for the inaugural Inclusive Community Fellowship.

-This is a semester-long fellowship and the successful proposal will focus on a theme, and include curricular and pedagogical elements that are framed within the context of the four Open Questions.
+This is a year-long fellowship and the successful proposal will focus on a theme, and include curricular and pedagogical elements that are framed within the context of the four Open Questions.
 Faculty from all academic disciplines—the arts, sciences, humanities and social sciences—are eligible to submit a proposal.
 Priority will be given to proposals that connect existing programs or offices.

 The successful fellow will receive a course release and up to $4,000 to develop a project.
 All proposals must have the support of the department chair.
 The chair will need to send a brief email to the dean of the college commenting on staffing implications in the event of a course reduction for the fellow.
 Support will be contingent on the ability of the department to accommodate a course reduction.